zakred/github-workflows/.github/README.md

 All under .github/workflows

-- docker - Related to build, push docker images, login to registries
+- docker-build-push.yml - Login to docker registry, build and push an image.